 Garbuja, Purja, Fagami, Pahare, Thane, Dud, Sut, Tilija, Chochangi, Ramjali, Rantija, Sherpunja, Buduja, Khorja, Armaja, Paija, Khame, Same, Ramjali, Thajali, Hunali, Holang, Loja, Shontaja, Jukjali, Ranke, Ulange, Sim, Soti etc.

 Our traditional cultural dances are called Sorathi, Jhyaure, Shirafula, Yanimaya and Hi Halne etc. It is our responsibility today to protect these traditions and cultures for generations to come.

 Male: Male traditional dresses for the male are: Tallosere (wrap-on-loincloth), Bhoto Bhangra and Nepali Topi.
 The ornament for male is Durbili.

-Female: Female traditional dresses are: Lungi, Chaubandicholi, Blue Patuki, Black Teki, and Mujetro.
+Female: Female traditional dresses are: Lungi, Chaubandicholi, Patuki, Black Teki, Barko and Mujetro.
 The ornaments for female are: Mundri, Bulaki, Fuli, Naugeri, Jantar and Kantha, Green Beads Pote, Tilahari Gold Cyclinder.